BrefAvignon/BrefInit/README.md

 ## Todo
-* Update the data link after the end of the embargo
+* Update the data link after the end of the embargo.
+* Update HAL reference of the report.

 ## References